tedbrandston/tedbrandston.github.io/content/writing/comments-reasoning.md

 * Lack of [respect](/writing/respect).
 You've got to think about other people, because communication takes two (or more).
 * Assumptions.
 We often assume we understand what someone else intended/thought/felt/did.
 We often are wrong.

-By slowing the process down a bit, adding a mediator (me!), and limiting comments to those that contribute something meaningful, I think we can move towards better communication, and more productive conversations.
+By slowing the process down a bit, allowing anonymity (but not encouraging it), adding a mediator (me!), and limiting comments to those that contribute something meaningful, I think we can move towards better communication, and more productive conversations.
 It's not going to be perfect, but I think it can be good.

 <!-- TODO: link productive input when it's ready -->